 From watching the video, I suspect that many of the Conch House bar bouncers:

-- Had little or no security experience.
+- They had little or no security experience.

-In a crisis, like this one, inexperienced and untrained bouncers will fall-back on their physically aggressive instincts to solve what should have been a crowd management problem addressed in the planning stage.
+In a crisis, like this one, inexperienced and untrained bouncers will fall back on their physically aggressive instincts to solve what should have been a crowd management problem addressed in the planning stage.